Rouast-Labs/vitallens.js/README.md

 - **Event-Driven API:**
   Register event listeners to receive real-time updates on estimated vitals.

+- **Pre-Built Web Component Widgets:**
+  In addition to the core API, vitallens.js provides ready-to-use web components.
+Use the unified widget (supporting both file and webcam modes) or choose the specialized file-only or webcam-only widget for streamlined integration.

 - **TypeScript-Ready:**
   Written in TypeScript with complete type definitions for enhanced developer experience.